Skip to content

 SoftWave: A More Effective Shockwave Therapy

-SoftWave has revolutionized decades-old shock wave technology to advance tissue healing and regeneration in healthcare fields like orthopedics, traumatology, wound care, aesthetics, and urology.The patented SoftWave device produces low-intensity unfocused shock waves that penetrate a wider and deeper area of tissue (7cm x 12cm), compared to focused shockwaves (1cm x 12cm) and radial waves (2cm x 2cm), which are not true shock waves.
+SoftWave has revolutionized decades-old shock wave technology to advance tissue healing and regeneration in healthcare fields like orthopedics, traumatology, wound care, aesthetics, and urology.The patented SoftWave device produces low-intensity broad-focused shock waves that penetrate a wider and deeper area of tissue (7cm x 12cm), compared to focused shockwaves (1cm x 12cm) and radial waves (2cm x 2cm), which are not true shock waves.

 New Patient Special